How to Clean White Clothes and Keep them White!

-With six kids at home, I do a lot of laundry, and average between 12-15 loads a week!
+With six kids at home, I do a lot of laundry!
+With an average between 12-15 loads a week, I have a laundry routine that really works (and I’ve used it since it was just the two of us).
 I use white sheets and white towels, and with all of the white tee shirts, blouses, dress shirts, cleaning rags, dishrags, and socks, at least half of the laundry consists of white loads.
 It can be a challenge to keep whites really crisp, and not have them turn yellow or gray, so I’m always looking for ways to help.
 Today I’m sharing the things I’ve learned, and some of my best tips on How to Keep Your Whites White!

 Affiliate links are included below.
 If you click on a link and make a purchase, I’ll receive a small commission at no extra cost to you.